Visyond/website-hugo/site/content/use-cases/_index.md

         useCaseDescription: >-
           Simplify scenario modeling and data gathering, empower others to contribute assumptions without the risk of breaking the model, and protect sensitive data.
         useCaseURL: /solutions/financial-modeling-software/

+      - useCaseTitle: Insightful visualizations for stakeholders
+        useCaseImage: /img/icons/use-cases/use_case_4.svg
+        isVisible: true
+        useCaseDescription: >-
+          Present your insights, and empower stakeholders to interact with the central model in a way you didn’t know was possible.
+        useCaseURL: /solutions/insightful-visualizations/

       - useCaseTitle: Creating charts
         useCaseImage: /img/icons/use-cases/use_case_19.svg